The IsValid

 property to verify the integrity of a SoundFile

-// Example of using the IsValid property SoundFile soundFile = SoundFile.Load("path/to/soundfile.wav"); if (soundFile.IsValid) { // Proceed with using the sound file Console.WriteLine("Sound file is valid and ready to use."); } else { // Handle the invalid sound file case Console.WriteLine("Sound file is not valid."); }
+// Example of using the IsValid property SoundFile soundFile = SoundFile.Load("path/to/soundfile.wav"); if (soundFile.IsValid) { // Proceed with operations on the sound file Console.WriteLine("Sound file is valid and ready for use."); } else { // Handle the invalid sound file case Console.WriteLine("Sound file is not valid."); }